endulum/react-itinerary/README.md

 ## Goals
 * [x] Pass stateful itinerary data as props to components
-* [ ] Pass callbacks to components to change itinerary data
+* [x] Pass callbacks to components to change itinerary data
 * [ ] Store itinerary data locally whenever it changes
 * [ ] Use a reducer to manage stateful itinerary data
 * [ ] Use Context to deeply deliver itinerary data
 * [x] Use Router to navigate between itinerary lists as pages
 * [x] Use testing to fortify confidence in app functionality

-## To Consider
+## To Do
+- review for possible duplicate code among Overview and Lists
+- move functions to Context
+- add functions for adding and deleting tasks/lists
-- Styling
+- explore styling

 ## Resources
 ### Testing